How to run OpenAI Codex autonomously: local execution with Docker

 Run OpenAI Codex CLI unattended with Docker isolation.
 Compare Codex cloud sandboxes, manual Docker setup, and managed orchestration with Trimo.

-What is Codex Full Auto mode?
+What Full Auto actually does

 Running Codex locally in Docker